-When dealing in rotational systems it is very important to move over the understanding of a linear system as it gets difficult to understand concepts of rotational motion.
-Moment of Inertia or Inertia is the property of a body which is dependent upon the mass of that body, its dimensions.
+When dealing with rotational systems it is very important to move over the understanding of a linear system as it gets difficult to understand concepts of rotational motion.
+Moment of Inertia or Inertia is the property of a body that is dependent upon the mass of that body, its dimensions.

 Which fan according to you would provide better air?

 Use the relation, Energy = 0.5Iω2